DIY Finishing - Finishing Techniques

 The skipped paint effect can be reproduced by waxing from place to place on the surface to be painted.
 After drying, rub the surface vigorously with a cloth.
 The paint peels off easily in the waxed areas, looking as if long time has taken its toll.
 If an ageing patina is also used, the effect is guaranteed.

 Cracked paint is achieved by using a special material.
-It is based on the incompatibility between materials and causes the paint to slip and crack after drying when this material has been applied underneath.
+It relies on the incompatibility between the materials and causes the paint to slip and crack after drying when this material has been applied underneath.
 The result is very effective and very believable.

 artificial ageing of wood and furniture